 The City's most common hazards are hurricanes, tropical storms, beach erosion, tornadoes, storm surge and flooding.
-The City has experienced numerous events over the years that have caused flooding, from minimal street flooding to significant flooding of roadways, making them impassable and impacting structures.
-The primary events have been summarized as follows:
+The City has experienced numerous events over the years that have caused flooding, from minimal street flooding to significant flooding of roadways, making them impassable, and impacting structures.
+The primary events are listed in table 2, Flood History: